tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-commands.md

 > touch | Touch

-- `touch` is a powerful command used to create any type of file in your file system.
+- `touch` is a powerful command used to create a blank file in your file system.

 **\* Examples**